HenrikDA/blynk-server/README.md

 By default, mobile application uses 8443 port and is based on SSL/TLS sockets.
 Default hardware port is 8442 and is based on plain TCP/IP sockets.

 ## Quick local server setup

++ Make sure you are using Java 8

+        java -version
+        Output: java version "1.8.0_40"

 + Run the server on default 'hardware port 8442' and default 'application port 8443' (SSL port)